RidwanAz/Darey.io_Devops_Project/Implementing_Load_Balancers_With_Nginx/project_6.md

   </tr>
 </table>

+## Side Study
+- Dive deeper into Nginx's advanced configuration options, including fine-tuning load balancing settings, handling SSL termination, and implementing caching for improved performance.
+- Study how to configure and manage SSL/TLS certificates effectively with Nginx, including best practices for security and certificate management.

 # Real Life Scenarios With Load Balancing

 - Managing the distribution of workload for a very busy online shopping website.